Get our FREE Guide: 21 Days to a Better Financial Life!

 8. 100 Envelope Challenge

 Are you the type of person that likes to use the envelope budgeting system?
+Do you want to save $5,000 in a year?
 Well, then you’ll love the 100 envelope challenge!

 Take 100 envelopes, and then label them 1 to 100.
 Each week, pick two random envelopes and place the dollar amount written on the envelope inside.